 Not applicable.

-.

 Supporting Documents

 1. Program Manuals and Program Rules

 The Program Manual will be developed and incorporated into this Implementation Plan as part of the program launch activities.
 Since this program supports and complements other programs, this timing will allow the Program Manual to be based on the most current information about those programs.
 Developing the Program Manual at that time will also allow the program staff and consultants who will be managing and involved with the program to develop the Manual.